 This scholarship is available to students from any faith, gender, and ethnicity.
 All essays wil be submitted for review by the family of Ashton Dickey.
 This application must be received by St. Anne School no later than April 1, 2020 (no exceptions).

 Cardinal Newman Stream Grant is awarded to outstanding 8th to 11th Grade students demonstrating skills and abilities in the fields of Science, Technology, Religion, Engineering, Art and Mathematics, without regard to gender, race, nationality, ethnic origin, or religious preference.
 A variety of information is taken into consideration such as student’s academic record, two sets of standardized test scores (PSAT and MAP), the student’s teacher’s written recommendation, information about the student’s behavior (Merits and Demerits), and most of all the records of their participation in Virtues Program, school activities and community service.
 Lastly, the student needs to write why he or she deserves the grant.

 Student must be:

-The awarded student must maintain the cumulative overall GPA of at least 3.5 during tenure of the Grant Award.
+• The award student must maintain the cumulative overall GPA of at least 3.5 during tenure of the Grant Award.

-Grant recipient is selected on the basis of distinction in Religion & Morals, Academics, Art & Music, Sports & Athletic Programs.
-Financial need is not considered.
-Student will be notified in Mid-May.
+• Grant recipient is selected on the basis of distinction in Religion & Morals, Academics, Art & Music, Sports & Athletic Programs.
+Financial need is not a consideration for this Grant.
+The awarded student will be notified in mid-May.

-If selected as a recipient, the student will receive aone-time$1,000 check in the end of the following school year, which was successfully attended.
+• If selected as a recipient, the student will receive a one-time $1,000 check at the end of the following school year, which was successfully attended.
 Students may receive the Cardinal Newman Stream Grant only one time.

 Faith in the Future Grant